 With no pool and little outside space other than a nifty roof terrace, the hotel has created a sybaritic sister in the Grand Beach Club: a relaxed, sand-in-the-toes sort of place with hammocks slung between palm trees, fresh seafood and cocktails by the pool.
 It’s only two minutes away, and a chauffeured courtesy car is at your disposal.
-Plus, coming soon: a private stretch of beach with sunbeds among the sand dunes, with butler service for drinks and snacks.
+Plus, you get access to a private stretch of beach with sunbeds among the sand dunes, with butler service for drinks and snacks.
 Very grand indeed.

 - We love the casual Beach Club with its sundeck, pool and mini beach

 - From the warm welcome to the anything-is-possible approach, the staff are exceptional